abr/abr.github.io/_pressreleases/02-NICE-LOIHI.md

 libraries for building applications, reducing the overhead for users to build complex systems.
-Applications can be constructed with traditional neural network training methods, such as deep learning, or built using ABRâ€™s Neural Engineering Framework (NEF) and Semantic Pointer Architecture (SPA; a library of methods to build cognitive applications).
+Applications can be constructed with traditional neural network training methods, such as deep learning, or built using ABR’s Neural Engineering Framework (NEF) and Semantic Pointer Architecture (SPA; a library of methods to build cognitive applications).

-Nengo on a number of measures is the worldâ€™s leading neuromorphic applications tool.
+Nengo on a number of measures is the world’s leading neuromorphic applications tool.
 Nengo is the result of over 15 years of theory, research, development and optimization by a team of leading computational and theoretical neuroscientists from the University of Waterloo.
 Nengo